datanav/docs/rdf-support.rst

        "<http://example.com/schema/other_predicate>": "~rhttp://example.com/zoo"
    }

-When processing this RDF data further, it is often convenient to transform these entities to CURIE form using the RDF registry to manage the prefixes.
+When processing this data in the flow, we would like to first transform these entities to CURIE form using the RDF registry to manage the prefixes.
 In the above example we can add a :ref:`URIs to CURIEs transform <uris_to_curies_transform>` to the pipe to achieve this: